andywer/threads.js/docs/usage-observables.md

 expose(startCounting)
 ```

+### Hot observables

+Note that in contrast to the usual `zen-observable` behavior, the observable returned here is "hot".
+That means that if you subscribe to it twice, the second subscription will mirror the first one, yielding the same values.

+It will **not** replay values from the past, in case the second subscriber subscribes after the first one has already received values.

 ## Observable subjects

-As described earlier, we can always return observables from our threads.
+As described earlier, we can always return observables from our workers.
 While observables usually isolate the code that create observable events from the surrounding code, we do provide a way to trigger updates to the observable "from the outside".

 Using `Subject` we can create objects that implement the `Observable` interface, allowing other code to `.subscribe()` to it, while also exposing `.next(value)`, `.complete()` and `.error(error)`, so we can trigger those observable updates "from outside".